yrikw/marketplace_app/README.md

 ### Function / Features
 #### User
-- Sign up to use this app
+- Sign up to use all functions
+Users can see items withour sign-up but they need to sign-up.
-- Only user who has profile can share or buy items
+- Only user who has profile detail can share items
+To share items, user needs to fill profile details.
-- View a seller's profile, picture and item list
+- Buyer can view a seller's profile, picture and item list Buyer can see the seller's detail so they can know what kind of person seller is and if they can trust the items/seller.
+Buyer can buy items without worry.
 - User can have more than one items
+User can share items as many as they want and also choose quantity, so they can sell from small amount.

 #### Listing
-- A search form that user can search items by item title, category or/and suburb in listing page
+- A search form that user can search items by item title, category or/and suburb in listing page Buyer can search items in search form, then they can find what they want efficiently and it makes them exploring the application.
 - A top page displays new item list
+User can check all new items on the top page.
+If they check the application constantly, they just can see top page.
 - User can see a item brief overview in a listing page and then click "See more" to see more details and buy the item.
 The details include title, price, place and description.
+In the listing page, there is title, price and location, then if user is interested in the item, they can click "See more" to read a detail of the item.
+Also, even if they use smartphone, the design is two colums so they don't have to scroll one by one.

 #### Payment
 - This application uses Stripe as a third party
+Using Stripe makes the purchasing process smoothly and they can use credit card and it is also tracked.
-- User can check the receipt after purchase
+- Buyer can check the receipt after purchase
+Buyer can check a details of the purchase and also seller's detail to make sure if it is correct.

 ### Sitemap